-The study of political history may have changed much since George Dangerfield gave the greatest episode of party realignment in British history its most evocative description in his seminal 1934 book, but one thing which has remained constant is the desire among historians to explain the 'strangeness' of the Liberal demise.
+The study of political history may have changed much since George Dangerfield gave the greatest episode of party realignment in British history its most evocative description in his seminal 1935 book, but one thing which has remained constant is the desire among historians to explain the 'strangeness' of the Liberal demise.

-Dangerfield's work traced the fading fortunes of the Liberal Party to the period prior to the First World War, evoking a picture of a party which had come to the end of its political usefulness following the passage of the 1911 Parliament Act and the 1914 curb the power of the House of Lords and settle the question of Ireland's governance.3 Given the vivid nature and polemical tone of Dangerfield's narrative, it is perhaps not surprising that historians have found his analysis simplistic and have sought to challenge his conclusions regarding the Liberal decline.4 Over time the chronology of the events may have been adjusted, the analysis of the party's intellectual and ideological state may have been deepened and our understanding of the era's electoral sociology may have become more sophisticated, but much scholarship on the fortunes of the British Liberal Party in the early twentieth century still suggests that the party's fall from pre-eminence was an oddity explained best by emphasising the combination of unfortunate circumstances with which the Liberals were faced in the years following the First World War.
+Dangerfield's work traced the fading fortunes of the Liberal Party to the period prior to the First World War, evoking a picture of a party which had come to the end of its political usefulness following the passage of the 1911 Parliament Act and the 1914 Home Rule Act, which had brought to a close the long-standing Liberal campaigns to curb the power of the House of Lords and settle the question of Ireland's governance.3 Given the vivid nature and polemical tone of Dangerfield's narrative, it is perhaps not surprising that historians have found his analysis simplistic and have sought to challenge his conclusions regarding the Liberal decline.4 Over time the chronology of the events may have been adjusted, the analysis of the party's intellectual and ideological state may have been deepened and our understanding of the era's electoral sociology may have become more sophisticated, but much scholarship on the fortunes of the British Liberal Party in the early twentieth century still suggests that the party's fall from pre-eminence was an oddity explained best by emphasising the combination of unfortunate circumstances with which the Liberals were faced in the years following the First World War.